-Providers in the Alaska Heritage Preferred Network (including Accepted Rural Providers) Providers In The Alaska Heritage Participating Network Providers Not In The Alaska Heritage Network Other covered contraceptive management services Covere ed in full Deductible, then 60% coinsurance Prescription contraceptives dispensed in a pharmacy prescription barrier dev ives including emergend ices or supplies that are covered under the Pres dispensed by a Dental Care Dental Anesthesia Benefits for hospital or ambulatory surgical center care for dental procedures are provided for general anesthesia and related facility services that are medically necessary Deductible, then 20% coinsurance Deductible, then 40% coinsurance Deductible, then 60% coinsurance Dental Injuries When services are related to an accidental injury, benefits are provided when such repair is performed within 12 months of the accidental injury.
-Covered as any other service depending where the service is performed Diagnostic and Preventive Mammography Services Preventive mammography services Covere ed in full Deductible, then 60% coinsurance Non-preventive mammography services Deductible, then 20% coinsurance Deductible, then 40% coinsurance Deductible, then 60% coinsurance Diagnostic Lab, X-ray, and Imaging Please note: For preventive diagnostic services see the Preventive Care benefit Deductible, then 20% coinsurance Deductible, then 40% coinsurance Deductible, then 60% coinsurance Dialysis Deductible, then 20% coinsurance Deductible, then 40% coinsurance Deductible, then 60% coinsurance Emergency Room In-network deductible, then 20% co oinsurance Foot Care Routine medically necessary foot care Covered as any other service depending where the service is performed Health ManagementHealth EducationNicotine Dependency Programs No cost share, however you must pay for the cost of the class or program and send us proof of payment along with a reimbursement form.
+Providers in the Alaska Heritage Preferred Network (including Accepted Rural Providers) Providers In The Alaska Heritage Participating Network Providers Not In The Alaska Heritage Network Other covered contraceptive management services Covere ed in full Deductible, then 60% coinsurance Prescription contraceptives dispensed in a pharmacy prescription barrier de otives including emergend vices or supplies that are the covered under the Pres dispensed by a Dental Care Dental Anesthesia Benefits for hospital or ambulatory surgical center care for dental procedures are provided for general anesthesia and related facility services that are medically necessary Deductible, then 20% coinsurance Deductible, then 40% coinsurance Deductible, then 60% coinsurance Dental Injuries When services are related to an accidental injury, benefits are provided when such repair is performed within 12 months of the accidental injury.
+Covered as any other service depending where the service is performed Diagnostic and Preventive Mammography Services Preventive mammography services Deductible, then 60% coinsurance Non-preventive mammography services Deductible, then 20% coinsurance Deductible, then 40% coinsurance Deductible, then 60% coinsurance Diagnostic Lab, X-ray, and Imaging Please note: For preventive diagnostic services see the Preventive Care benefit Deductible, then 20% coinsurance Deductible, then 40% coinsurance Deductible, then 60% coinsurance Dialysis Deductible, then 20% coinsurance Deductible, then 40% coinsurance Deductible, then 60% coinsurance Emergency Room In-networ k deductible, then 20% c oinsurance Foot Care Routine medically necessary foot care Covered as any other service depending where the service is performed Habilitation Therapy Professional outpatient therapy Deductible, then 20% coinsurance Deductible, then 40% coinsurance Deductible, then 60% coinsurance Outpatient facility services Deductible, then Deductible, then 40% Deductible, then 60% Benefits for outpatient care will be provided for physical, speech, and occupational therapy services, up to a combined maximum benefit of 45 visits per member each calendar year.
+20% coinsurance coinsurance coinsurance Inpatient professional services Deductible, then 20% coinsurance Deductible, then 40% coinsurance Deductible, then 60% coinsurance